sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 2. Log off.
 3. Log in, and verify that the user tile is gone from Start.

+<a href="" id="start-nopinningtotaskbar"></a>**Start/NoPinningToTaskbar**

+<p style="margin-left: 20px">Allows IT Admins to configure Start by disabling pinning and unpinning on the taskbar.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 (default) – False (pinning enabled).
+-   1 - True (pinning disabled).

+<p style="margin-left: 20px">To validate on Desktop, do the following:

+1. Enable policy.
+2. Right click on a program pinned to taskbar.
+3. Verify that "Unpin from taskbar" menu does not show.
+4. Open Start menu and right click on one of the app list icons.
+5. Verify that More->Pin to taskbar menu does not show.

 <a href="" id="start-startlayout"></a>**Start/StartLayout**
 > [!IMPORTANT]
-> This node is set on a per-user basis and must be accessed using the following paths:
+> This node is set on a per-user and per-device basis and must be accessed using the following paths:
 > -   **./User/Vendor/MSFT/Policy/Config/Start/StartLayout** to configure the policy.
 > -   **./User/Vendor/MSFT/Policy/Result/Start/StartLayout** to query the current value of the policy.
+> -   **./Device/Vendor/MSFT/Policy/Config/Start/StartLayout** to configure the policy.
+> -   **./Device/Vendor/MSFT/Policy/Result/Start/StartLayout** to query the current value of the policy.

 <p style="margin-left: 20px">Allows you to override the default Start layout and prevents the user from changing it.